How Many Men Are Bald? Global Facts and Stats

 By 50

 Half to three-fifths of men show significant loss by age 50.
 Many consider surgical restoration when medical gains plateau.
-Planning is tailored to the degree of hair loss and donor supply.
+Planning is tailored to the degree of miniaturization, donor supply, and the patient’s long-term pattern, which a surgeon assesses using the Norwood Scale.

 Types and Trends of Baldness